 In our experience building Clast and working with institutions across multiple countries, the decision to evaluate an academic management system rarely comes from a strategic initiative.
 It almost always comes from a breaking point.

 The student who falls through the cracks.
-A student stops attending, starts failing, disengages and nobody notices until it's too late to help.
+A student stops attending, starts failing, disengages and nobody notices until it's too late.
 With disconnected systems, there's no mechanism for early warning.
-By the time the information surfaces, the student has already left or failed.

 Common Problems Without a Platform